 Initialize Terraform:

-Run this command in the root directory of your project (where your
+Enter this command in the first level of your project (initial directory with your

 Plan the deployment: